 Connecting with my birth family has been both rewarding and extremely difficult for me.
+Adoption reunions can be this way for all members of the adoption triad as well.
 I always knew that I was adopted.
 It was normal for me.
 I never felt different around my friends.
 I felt loved growing up in my family, especially by my parents.
 They are my family and always will be.

 Growing up, I always wondered about my birth parents.
 What were they like?
 Where were they now?
 Had we crossed paths?
 Were they someone I already knew in my life?
 Why was I placed for adoption?
 And the most important to me, what do they look like?
 This last question was important to me because I did not look like my siblings or parents.
 I longed to be like my friends who did look like their families.
 I always thought, if I never meet my birth parents, I at least wanted a picture of them to see why I look the way I do.